Dolorousrtur/ContourCraft/INSTALL.md

 # Installation instructions

-To run contourCraft you'll need to, first, set up the environment and, second, download required data.
-Here we descrime both these steps.
+To run ContourCraft you'll need to, first, set up the environment and, second, download required data.
+Here we describe both these steps.

 ## Set up the environment